How to Reset MySQL/MariaDB root Password

 Introduction

 Have you ever forgotten your MySQL/MariaDB root password?
 It can be a frustrating experience, especially if you don’t know how to reset it.
 Fortunately, there is a simple method that can help you reset your forgotten MySQL/MariaDB root password quickly and easily.
-In this article, we’ll discuss the steps involved in resetting your lost MySQL/MariaDB root password.
-With this information, you will be able to reset your forgotten MySQL root password in no time.
+In this article, we will guide you through the step-by-step process of resetting the root password for MySQL or MariaDB, allowing you to regain control of your database and continue managing it securely.

 Prerequisites